JosephiusX/UX-UI/README.md

 in a new design file make 2 pages:

-                -prototype
-                -components
+                - prototype
+                - components

-draw 2 squares and select them both and select auto layout
+draw 3 squares of different shades and select them all and press the '+' on auto layout

+                - duplicate the set and surround all 6 in a autolayout withe '+'
+                - I can select one of the parents and duplicate it within the main autolayout

+now we have a main autolayout box containint 3 parents that each contain 3 child squares

                 - download 'replace layers' plugin from community

+we can select a parent and reverse the order of the squares with:

                 - download ' reverse layer order' also.

 to reverse the layer order:

                 - select the layer
                 - press enter
                 - ctrl + /
                 - reverse order layer

 what was first is now last.

 we can adjust the padding on the left when main is selected